 What Is USB-C?

-Put simply it is a type of connector.
-USB-C, also known as USB Type-C, is the latest USB connector system.
-It is distinguishable by its symmetrical, oval shape.
+USB-C is the latest USB (Universal Serial Bus) connector system.
+Also known as USB Type-C, it is distinguishable by its symmetrical and oval shape.
 USB-C itself is only a type of connector.
 Any given USB-C port does not necessarily support USB 3.1 or USB Power Delivery.
 The connector is common to several technologies.
-Those technologies are what dictate which functions are supported.
+And it is those technologies that dictate what functions are available.

 The USB Type-C 1.0 specification was finalized in September 2014.
 It started appearing on a significant number of consumer electronics in 2015-2016.
 Since then it has appeared on an increasing number of devices.